 [Teeth on the Largest Chainring – Teeth on the Smallest Chainring] + [Teeth on the Largest Cassette – Teeth on the Smallest Cassette] = Required Tooth Capacity

 Having determined the tooth capacity of your bike, you can now proceed to cross-check with the derailleur of your choice to determine the perfect size.

 We have put together a small size chart to help you along the way:

 |Cage size||Brand||MTB: Max Cassette Size||Road: Max Cassette Size||MTB: Max capacity||Road: Max capacity|

 Rear derailleurs follow some simple yet strict rules when it comes to compatibility.
 Follow these rules whenever possible to get the best performance out of your derailleur and to avoid any mishaps down the road.

-- Shifter Type Compatibility: The cable pull ratios of mountain bikes and road bikes are different, so getting an MTB rear derailleur for a road shifter (and vice versa) will do more harm than good.
+The cable pull ratios of mountain bikes and road bikes are different.
+So getting an MTB rear derailleur for a road shifter (and vice versa) will do more harm than good.
 You may notice improper lining-up of the cogs by the chain with every shift if the type of shifter is not compatible with the derailleur.

-On the outside, rear mechs of different brands may look similar but they have different designs and architecture at a foundation level.
+On the outside, rear mechs of different brands may look similar but they have different designs and architecture at a base level.